Home page of Edward R. Vrscay

 Primary research collaborators

-Below are links to my lecture or supplementary notes for some courses taught recently -- and not so recently.
+Below are links to my lecture or supplementary notes for some courses taught over the last few years of my employment.

 The "Spirit of Calculus"